finbourne/lusid-sdk-java/sdk/docs/CustomEntitiesApi.md

     String identifierScope = "identifierScope_example"; // String | The identifier scope.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The AsAt datetime at which to retrieve the Custom Entity instance.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to get the Custom Entity instance.
 Defaults to the current LUSID system datetime if not specified.
     List<String> relatedEntityPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from any domain that supports relationships   to decorate onto related entities.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the entity in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      CustomEntityResponse result = apiInstance.getCustomEntity(entityType, identifierType, identifierValue, identifierScope, asAt, effectiveAt, relatedEntityPropertyKeys, relationshipDefinitionIds);
+      CustomEntityResponse result = apiInstance.getCustomEntity(entityType, identifierType, identifierValue, identifierScope) .asAt(asAt)
+            .effectiveAt(effectiveAt)
+            .relatedEntityPropertyKeys(relatedEntityPropertyKeys)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CustomEntitiesApi#getCustomEntity");